eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 }
 ```

+One might wonder what the type of the variable `sample` is?
+It is `iox::popo::Sample<void>`.
+This class behaves
+similar to a [`std::unique_ptr`](https://en.cppreference.com/w/cpp/memory/unique_ptr) and makes sure that the ownership
+handling is done automatically and memory is freed when going out of scope on subscriber side.
+One slight difference
+is, if you want to take the ownership of the pointer, `Sample::release()` does not return the pointer.

 Whichever way you choose, the untyped API will be bare-metal!
-A `void*` is contained inside the `iox::popo::sample`.
+A `void*` is contained inside the `iox::popo::Sample`.
 Hence, the pointer needs to be casted to `Position`
 ```cpp
 auto position = static_cast<Position*>(sample.get());
 ```